- About Us

 - Two brief letters of recommendation:

-- From an IDP community member, teacher, or leader, other than Ethan Nichtern
+- From a Buddhist sangha (does not have to be IDP) community member, teacher, or leader, other than Ethan Nichtern.

-- A personal letter of reference from a non-IDP mentor or teacher
+- A personal letter of reference from a personal mentor or teacher.

 - 40 hours or more of Secular Buddhist Studies classes attended at IDP or via study-at-home